quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

 **Network Explanation:**
 - `subnet`: Network range for all the containers.
 - `gateway`: Router IP for the network.
-- `ip-range`: Dynamic IPs for containers without static assignment - from 128 to 255.
+- `ip-range`: Dynamic IP allocation for containers without static assignment - from 128 to 255.
 - `label`: Reserved IPs for containers that need them - from 2 to 127.

-Which this command do is create a virtual docker network with the subnet `192.168.2.0` and reserve half of the IP addresses available (from `192.168.2.2` to `192.168.2.127`) for containers that you don't want to be changing its IP each time that you restart them.
-Docker also will not use the IPs inside that range for the auto-allocation.
+Which this command do is create a virtual docker network with the subnet `192.168.2.0/24` and reserve half of the IP addresses available (from `192.168.2.2` to `192.168.2.127`).
+The reserved IPs are for containers that you don't want to be changing its IP each time that you restart them, and how they are reserved, docker will not use them for its auto-allocation.

 For assing static IPs to a container, you will need to specify the IP on the docker compose file of your service, below of the name of your docker network.
 For example:

 ```yaml
 services: